 Today, over nine months have passed since Otis made landfall.
 Meanwhile, a visible military presence persists in the city, ensuring at least performatively that the “rich” Acapulco is secured and that attractive conditions for investment in its tourism economy are prioritized.
 My preliminary investigation shows that development-brokered (e.g. World Bank sponsored) reconstruction finance has fallen short, and the state has failed to earmark sufficient recovery funds.
 Meanwhile, those living in “poor” Acapulco are left to improvise their recovery through forms of infrastructural labor that are mediated by both state and development institutional symbols of violence.

-Disaster and the politics of force
+Disaster and the Politics of Force

 Under the auspices of security and humanitarian aid, military-led efforts to rebuild and fortify Acapulco’s affluent areas have been slow and entangled, focusing on “rich” Acapulco while marginalizing the needs of poorer families and neighborhoods.
 Weil’s meditation on the dehumanizing power of force can be seen in the aftermath of disasters and in the experiences of military personnel, where individuals may feel powerless and reduced to their basic physical needs.